User Guide

 -

-will export all positions to the corresponding csv file. -
+export -pwill export all positions to the corresponding csv file. -

-will export csv all applicants named Betsy to the corresponding csv file.
+list -a f/name a/Betsythenexport -awill export csv all applicants named Betsy to the corresponding csv file.

 Clearing Data : clear